Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 A 2021 sleep meta-analysis (PMID: 34559859, 5 RCTs, total n=400) found ashwagandha significantly improved sleep quality, with effects more pronounced at doses used in studies of 600 mg or more and in treatment durations of 8 weeks or longer.
 For women navigating the sleep disruption of perimenopause, this is directly relevant.

-Between the two dedicated menopause/perimenopause RCTs (PMID: 34553463 and PMID: 41561822), the evidence base for ashwagandha in menopausal symptom management is among the strongest for any non-hormonal supplement in this population.
+Between the two dedicated menopause/perimenopause RCTs (PMID: 34553463 and PMID: 41561822), the evidence base for ashwagandha in menopausal symptom management is among the more researched for non-hormonal supplements in this population.
 It does not replace oestrogen.
 It does not address vasomotor symptoms through the same mechanism as hormone therapy.
-But for the stress, sleep, and psychological components, the evidence is now replicated.
+But for the stress, sleep, and psychological components, some traditional uses and studies have observed effects that are the subject of ongoing research.

 Thyroid: A Bidirectional Consideration